susanzh4ng/projectcheatsheet/README.md

 * `npx create-react-app ./` within VS Code's terminal (VS code -> view -> terminal) in order to start the app
 * `npm start` to view on a local host
 * Good job :)

+### Server side of a MERN stack application ###
+* Create a new folder (titled "server") in the same folder that the front end of the web app is located in
+* `npm init`
+    * Keep hitting enter (this will be your package.json file)
+* `npm i express` -> installs express package (the most common tool for making servers; provides you with the basic tools and methods to initialize a server)
+* `npm i mongoose` -> a dependency that provides us with the method to make the model, so that you can see the schemas of mongoDB on the server side
+* `npm i body-parser` -> a middleware that checks out http requests that comes from the client side; that the data and http requests are valid to run on the server
+* `npm i nodemon` -> when we make any file changes and save them, this will automatically restart and update our server (we no longer have to do it manually)
+* `"start": "nodemon index.js"` -> add to your scripts in package.json; whenever we start our program in the terminal, it also starts index.js with the nodemon package
+* `"type": "module"` -> add before scripts in package.json; necessary for importing modules